Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Introduction

 Atoms are QED bound states formed by a static heavy nucleus together with some slowly-moving electrons.
 In the modern tenet, these electrically-neutral bound states are believed to be best tackled by the effective field theory (EFT) dubbed nonrelativistic QED (NRQED)~\cite{Caswell:1985ui}, which directly descends from QED by integrating out relativistic quantum fluctuations.
 The notable merit of the EFT approach is to expedite the systematic inclusion of relativistic corrections for various atomic and molecular properties~\cite{Pineda:1997ie,Yelkhovsky:2001tx,Brambilla:2017uyf}.

 The motif of this work is to demonstrate a remarkable merit of the field-theoretical approach over the traditional Schr\"odinger equation in portraying the short-distance properties of atomic wave function.
 Concretely speaking, in this work we are interested in understanding the coalescence behavior of atomic wave functions, that is, what kind of universal behavior the wave function would exhibit when some electrons spatially approach each other, or approach the nucleus.
-The knowledge about the correct coalescence behavior of wave functions are important, since they provide important constraints on the profiles of trial functions.
-Better trial functions help to enhance the accuracy of the predicted atomic energy spectrum and various reaction rates.
-We aim to offer a fresh look at this problem from a field-theoretical angle.
+The knowledge about the correct coalescence behavior of wave functions is important, since they provide important constraints on the profiles of trial functions.
+Better trial functions help to enhance the accuracy of the predicted atomic energy spectrum and various reaction rates. {In addition, recent advancement on direct measurement of wave functions~\cite{Lundeen2011} also grants the opportunity to put this asymptotic behavior on trial. } We aim to offer a fresh look at this problem from a field-theoretical angle.

 First we give a brief account of the history.
 To our knowledge, the electron-nucleus coalescence behavior of the hydrogen-like atom with general orbital angular momentum quantum number was first addressed by L\"owdin in 1954~\cite{Loewdin1954}.
 Subsequently, the $S$-wave two-particle coalescence behavior in any multi-electron atom was summarized by Kato in 1957~\cite{Kato1957},